 As we edge our way closer towards the hot summer months, the risk of heat exhaustion and heat stroke increases.
 The Centers For Disease Control and Prevention (CDC) reports that an average of 618 people lose their lives to heat stroke each year

-Before we go into ways to stay cool, let’s first discuss heat stroke.
+Before we go into how to stay cool in the heat outside, let’s first discuss heat stroke.
 This heat-related illness occurs when the body can longer regulate its core temperature, at which point heat continues to build while placing vital organs at risk for shutting down.

 Symptoms of Heat Stroke Include The Following: